CiscoTestAutomation/genie/docs/clean/user_guide/executing_a_clean.rst

             - /path/to/optional_package1
             - /path/to/optional_package2

-    And you specify `--device-image PE1:image:file:/path/to/new_image.bin`, the final result is:
+    And you specify `--clean-device-image PE1:image:file:/path/to/new_image.bin`, the final result is:

     .. code-block:: yaml